 Upon successful completion of your on-campus course you will receive a ‘Certificate of Completion’ to say that you have attended and achieved a level of attainment expected by your tutor, and, in September, after the Board of Examiners have met, you will be emailed a transcript confirming that you’ve passed your course and the number of credits you have achieved.
 Upon successful completion of your online course, you will receive a digital badge, and in September, after the Board o Examiners have met, you will be emailed your official transcript of results which records your credits.

 Each summer school course is assessed differently and may include doing an individual or group presentation, producing and displaying work such as photos, models, clothing and photo books, or writing a report.
 Students must attend all classes and pass the assessment to be awarded credits.

 Yes, all of your classes are compulsory and you will be expected to arrive at your class on time.
 All students must conduct themselves in an appropriate manner – students who are disruptive may be given a warning and asked to leave the classes.
-Please ensure your mobile phone is switched off unless you are using it for your class.
+For on-campus courses, please ensure your mobile phone is switched off unless you are using it for your class.
 For our online courses, please switch your camera on when appropriate so that your tutor and fellow students can get to know you!